johan162/commute/docs/USER_GUIDE.md

 - **Quick Stats**: Your average commute time is always visible
 - **Record Count**: See how many commutes you've tracked

+> [!TIP]
-**💡 Pro Tip**: The app works in the background!
+> **💡 Pro Tip**: The app works in the background!
 You can switch to other apps, lock your phone, or even close the browser - the timer keeps running.

 ---

-## 📊 Statistics View - Discover Your Patterns
+## Statistics View - Discover Your Patterns

 This is where the magic happens!
 The Statistics View transforms your raw commute data into actionable insights.